1. Output information

 The second is disability-free life expectancy (DFLE), which estimates lifetime free from a long-standing illness which limits daily activities.
 This is based upon a self-rated assessment of activity limitation associated with physical and or mental health conditions the person has.

-We use the following definitions of health to calculate both HLE and DFLE.
+We use the following definitions of health to calculate both healthy life expectancy (HLE) and disability-free life expectancy (DFLE).

-HLE is defined as the number of remaining years that an individual can expect to live in “very good” or “good” general health.
-Rates of “very good” and “good” general health by sex and five-year age band are captured from the following survey general health question on the Annual Population Survey (APS) and in the Census 2011 and Census 2021:
+HLE is defined as the number of remaining years that an individual can expect to live in "very good" or "good" general health.
+Rates of "very good" and "good" general health by sex and five-year age band are captured from the following survey general health question on the APS and in the Census 2011 and Census 2021:

 DFLE is defined as the number of remaining years that an individual can expect to live without an activity restriction in carrying out normal day-to-day activities associated with a long-standing physical or mental health condition or illness.
-Rates of activity restriction by sex and five-year age band are captured from the following survey questions asked in the Annual Population Survey (APS), following the primary harmonised standards introduced in April 2013:
+Rates of activity restriction by sex and five-year age band are captured from the following survey questions asked in the APS, following the primary harmonised standards introduced in April 2013:

 Do you have any physical or mental health conditions or illnesses that have lasted or are expected to last 12 months or more?